carlkaziboni/durhack2025/README.md

 ## 🔄 Retraining the Model

-To retrain the model with updated normalization or hyperparameters:
+To retrain the model with updated normalisation or hyperparameters:

 ```bash
 cd backend